hfloresr/Sandhog/docs/final.md

 $$\pi(s_{t}) = \{\pi_{exit_{t}}, \, \pi_{pig_{t}}\}$$

 We store that last two steps so we can infer *agent2*'s intent by as the conditional probability of $$\pi$$ given the previous states.
-We included a discount factor to give more weight to more recent decisions, the probability is as follows,
+We included a discount factor, $$\gamma$$, to give more weight to more recent decisions, the probability is as follows,

 $$\mathbb{P}[Z \, \lvert \, p]
 = \prod_{i=0}^{n-1} \gamma^i \mathbb{P}[p \, \lvert \, s_{t-(n-i)}], \; \forall p \in \pi$$